A traditional brown Irish soda bread, with whole wheat flour, buttermilk, oats and wheat germ and bran. Quick and easy to make with no yeast needed!

 2. The addition of wheat bran and wheat germ adds nice texture and flavour to this loaf.
 If you have one and not the other, simply replace the one you don’t have with more of the one you do :) If you don’t have either, simply omit, BUT, keep in mind that you will need to use less buttermilk when mixing the dough.

-Be sure to read the Ingredient and Cook’s Notes above the Recipe Card, for substitution suggestions and tips on making this recipe.
+Be sure to read the notes above the Recipe Card, for substitution suggestions and tips on making this recipe.
 You will also find Step-by-Step photos there, as well.

 Cuisine: Irish